Give2Peer/g2p-client-android/README.md

 - [ ] Feature: delete items I authored.
 - [ ] Feature: list notifications in the profile.
-- [ ] Feature: thank someone for an item.

 1.5.0
 -----

-- [ ] Feature: all-time world leaderboard.
 - [ ] Feature: add my email to my user account.
 - [ ] Feature: log in with an existing user account.
 - [ ] Feature: request new credentials by email.